Jacques Antoine Rabaut-Pommier

 Jacques Antoine Rabaut known as Rabaut-Pommier, (28 October 1744 – 16 March 1820), was a politician of the French revolutionary era.
 He was a member of the National Convention (1792–95) and of the Council of Ancients (1795–1801).
 In 1816 he was exiled for regicide under the Bourbon Restoration, though he later benefited from an amnesty.
 Deeply committed to medicine, he was an ardent advocate of vaccination.

 Early life

 He was born on 28 October 1744 in Nîmes, the son of Paul Rabaut, a pastor from the Cévennes and of Madeleine Gaidan.
 His brothers were Jean-Paul Rabaut Saint-Étienne, a more famous politician, guillotined in Paris on 5 December 1793, and Pierre-Antoine Rabaut-Dupuis, also politically active.
 He spent his childhood in the insecurity and anxiety which was the norm for families of pastors during the period when Protestantism was proscribed in France (known in French as 'the desert').
 Like his brother Jean-Paul he was sent to the Lausanne seminary (1763–65) to study theology.
-He was ordained as a pastor and took up posts first at Marseilles in 1770 and later at Montpellier until 1792.
+He was ordained as a pastor and took up posts first at Marseille in 1770 and later at Montpellier until 1792.